Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * I wish that I can ask for help if I need it.
  * I hope that I can get my order on time.
  * I hope that it is tasty as it looks like.
- * I hope that it is perfect and nice as the images.
+ * I hope that it is as perfect and nice as the images.
  * I hope it is not that expensive.
- * I wish the stuff and personal are helpful and nice.
+ * I wish the staff and personal are helpful and nice.
  * I hope that they understand my needs.
 #### As a returning customer:
  * I wish that I can find my favorites.
  * I hope they have something new and interesting to offer.
- * I wish I can get discount.
+ * I wish I can get a discount.
 ### Structure of the website
 This is a responsive website which works on all type of devices.
-The majority of visitors can quickly find what they want, in an interactive or creative way.
+The majority of visitors can quickly find what they want, interactivelt or creatively way.
 The navigation menu is a great tool for the user to navigate the website easily.
 ___
 ### Wireframes
-I used balsamiq wireframe for skeleton.
+I used Balsamiq wireframe for  the skeleton.

 [View the wireframe here](https://documentcloud.adobe.com/link/review?uri=urn:aaid:scds:US:e59c686c-b3a7-43a9-ad4d-9adced2a7ffb)
 ___